PHE Will End May 11: What This Means for Nursing Homes

 Vaccine Education / Offering CMS implemented an interim final rule in May 2021 that required nursing homes to educate staff and residents on the risks and benefits of COVID-19 vaccination and to offer or assist in accessing COVID-19 vaccination for staff and residents.
 As this rule did not include an applicability end date, these requirements will not end with the expiration of the PHE.
 Nursing homes will need to continue to educate and offer COVID-19 vaccination to staff and residents beyond the end of the PHE as part of the Requirements of Participation through May 2024 or until otherwise specified by CMS.

-Staff Vaccination Mandate In November 2021, CMS implemented an interim final rule requiring staff, including volunteers, in most Medicare- and Medicaid-certified settings to complete the primary series of COVID-19 vaccination or be granted an approved exemption in order to work in or provide services on behalf of the certified setting.
-Though this federal mandate has been challenged in court several times, it remains in effect at this time.
+Staff Vaccination Mandate In November 2021, CMS implemented an interim final rule requiring staff, including volunteers, in most CMS-certified settings to complete the primary series of COVID-19 vaccination or be granted an approved exemption in order to work in or provide services on behalf of the certified setting.
+On May 1, CMS announced that they intend to end this requirement.
+Termination of this requirement requires regulatory action, which would be published in the Federal Register.
+Providers must remain compliant with the mandate until then.

 Authority granted under Sections 1135 and 1812(f) of the Social Security Act allowed HHS to implement certain regulatory waivers during the PHE.
 While many of the waivers put in place for nursing homes early in the pandemic have already been terminated by CMS, a few remain in effect at this time.
 Most remaining waivers will expire with the PHE, but we anticipate communication from CMS related to any changes and plans for transition.